- Discover CRC

 The Environmental Impact of Wind Power

-Wind power as a source of electricity provides many advantages from a sustainability perspective.
-Aside from equipment manufacture, it carries with it little ecological impact; produces no green house gases; physically takes little room for implementation (one reference quotes 2 per cent of a farmer’s field); and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs and/or the use of nuclear energy.
+As a source of electricity, wind power provides many advantages from a sustainability perspective.
+Aside from equipment manufacture, it has little ecological impact, produces no green house gases, physically takes little room for implementation (one reference quotes 2 per cent of a farmer’s field), and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs, and/or the use of nuclear energy.

 The following, largely taken from the Canadian Electricity Association’s publication entitled Power Generation in Canada, compares the environmental impacts of electricity generation options: